obokhove/EagreEUEID20202023/HPCresults/readme.md

   $ mkdir /nobackup/firedrake

 ```
 2. Load modules required for installation.
-Can be done from home directory or Firedrake directorytype "module avail" to check names of mvapich (it had changed):
+Can be done from home directory or Firedrake directory type "module avail" to check names of mvapich (it had changed):
 ```Python
 /nobackup/$USER/firedrake
 ```